Wright brothers: Orville

 Orville succeeded to the presidency of the Wright Company upon Wilbur's death.
 He won the prestigious Collier Trophy in 1914 for development of his automatic stabilizer on the brothers' Wright Model E. Sharing Wilbur's distaste for business but not his brother's executive skills, Orville sold the company in 1915.
 The Wright Company then became part of Wright-Martin in 1916.

 After 42 years living at their residence on 7 Hawthorn Street, Orville, Katharine, and their father, Milton, moved to Hawthorn Hill in spring 1914.
 Milton died in his sleep on April 3, 1917, at age 88.
 Up until his death, Milton had been very active, preoccupied with reading, writing articles for religious publications and enjoying his morning walks.
 He had also marched in a Dayton Woman's Suffrage Parade, along with Orville and Katharine.

-Orville made his last flight as a pilot in 1918 in a 1911 Model B. He retired from business and became an elder statesman of aviation, serving on various official boards and committees, including the National Advisory Committee for Aeronautics (NACA), and Aeronautical Chamber of Commerce (ACCA).
+Orville made his last flight as a pilot on May 13, 1918, in a 1911 Model B. This event was filmed with the motion picture camera and Orville was accompanied in the air by Wright Company instructor Howard Rinehart flying the first US built DH-4.
+He retired from business and became an elder statesman of aviation, serving on various official boards and committees, including the National Advisory Committee for Aeronautics (NACA), and Aeronautical Chamber of Commerce (ACCA).

 Katharine married Henry Haskell of Kansas City, a former Oberlin classmate, in 1926.
 Orville was furious and inconsolable, feeling he had been betrayed by his sister Katharine.
 He refused to attend the wedding or even communicate with her.
 He finally agreed to see her, apparently at Lorin's insistence, just before she died of pneumonia on March 3, 1929.